Vyral/robert-mack/_posts/2021-09-02-how-you-can-prevent-cancelations.md

 {% include pullquote.html %}

 Let me explain. **Buyers are understandably frustrated right now.** I recently spoke to an agent whose client missed out on 11 properties before we accepted their offer.
-Buyers are coming in hot, and emotional.
-Sometimes, they make an offer they aren’t totally comfortable with just because they’re so sick of missing out.
+Buyers are coming in hot and emotional.
+Sometimes, they make an offer they aren’t totally comfortable with just because they’re so sick of losing.
 Once their offer is accepted, they begin to have buyer’s remorse.
 Next thing you know, you have a cancelation on your hands.&nbsp;

 As agents, we try to vet your buyers the best we can.
-However, **I’ve been hearing from agents across my team that cancelations are on the rise.** If you watched my last video, you know our process for finding the best buyer.
+However, **I’ve been hearing across my team that cancelations are on the rise.** If you watched my last video, you know our process for finding the best buyer.
 The important thing to remember is that price is not always the most important thing to look for in an offer.&nbsp;

 For sellers, I have a few questions you should keep in mind when accepting an offer:&nbsp;